cosmos/cosmos/GOVERNANCE_DOC.md

         throw

       else
-        retrieve initProcedureNumber from txVote.ProposalID
+        retrieve initProcedureNumber from txGovVote.ProposalID
         retrieve initProcedure from initProcedureNumber // get procedure that was active when vote opened

-        if  !initProcedure.OptionSet.includes(txVote.Option) OR
+        if  !initProcedure.OptionSet.includes(txGovVote.Option) OR
-            !isValid(txVote.ValidatorPubKey) then
+            !isValid(txGovVote.ValidatorPubKey) then

           // Throws if
           // Option is not in Option Set of procedure that was active when vote opened OR if